Elementary Education, MA

 In order to qualify for Roosevelt University’s recommendation for the Illinois teaching license in Elementary Education, students must meet all general education requirements that are in effect at the time of their application.

 Students must consult with their education advisor to determine which general education courses are acceptable toward fulfillment of licensure requirements.
 Because requirements for licensure, graduation, and continuing enrollment are subject to change, graduates must consult frequently with their education advisors.
 The advising plan developed at program admission provides the most up-to-date and authoritative information with respect to all program and licensure requirements.

-One semester prior to their student teaching, traditional students must submit proof of passing the Elementary Education content exam that meets the state's criterion and have a minimum 3.0 GPA in all graduate courses.
+One semester prior to student teaching, traditional students must submit proof of passing the Elementary Education content exam that meets the state's criterion and have a minimum 3.0 GPA in all graduate courses.
 All courses must be passed with grades of C - or higher and a minimum C or higher in Student Teaching.
-Please contact the College of Education for more information regarding the Elementary Education content exam criteria.
+Please contact the Department of Education for more information regarding the Elementary Education content exam criteria.

 Before issuing a license, the Illinois State Board of Education also requires satisfactory scores on the Educator Teacher Performance Assessment Portfolio (edTPA).

 Your degree map is a general guide suggesting courses to complete each term on the academic pathway to your degree.
 It is based on the most current scheduling information from your academic program.
 Your program’s degree map is reviewed annually and updated as schedules change (although you retain the same course requirements as long as you are continuously enrolled in your degree program).

 Always work closely with your academic advisor to understand curriculum requirements and scheduling, as each student’s academic plan can look slightly different.

 |ELED 448||1||ELED 470||6|